puppeteer/puppeteer/docs/api.md

 ### class: Accessibility

 The Accessibility class provides methods for inspecting Chromium's accessibility tree.
-The accessibility tree is used by assistive technology such as a [screen readers](https://en.wikipedia.org/wiki/Screen_reader).
+The accessibility tree is used by assistive technology such as [screen readers](https://en.wikipedia.org/wiki/Screen_reader).

 #### accessibility.snapshot()